Two children and a teacher are playing on the floor together.

 Children demonstrate the emerging ability to recognize risky situations and respond accordingly.

-- Talk with the child about unsafe situations
+- Strategies for interaction (21-36 months): Talk with the child about unsafe situations

 - Child Care Center

 - Teachers / Service providers

 Age Levels (the age of the children to whom the article applies):

 - Infants and Toddlers (Birth To Age 3)